Everything we wished we'd had when we started.

 • Party Feelings Thermometer & Calming Choices Chart so your child can identify emotions and choose soothing strategies when celebrations feel overwhelming

-• The Birthday Candle Breath a simple, kid-friendly breathing exercise to practice together before and during the party
+• The Birthday Candle Breath, a simple kid-friendly breathing exercise to practice together before and during the party

 • Host letter templates to gently communicate your child’s needs and help create a more inclusive party environment